1 Spring Street Grand Opening

 The school, the largest academic unit at Rutgers University–New Brunswick, is moving some of its most innovative projects and operations to an office building at 1 Spring Street.

 The school will be hosting an open house on August 29 to introduce itself to the city and give demonstrations of some of the projects that will be in the building.
+Attending the event will be New Brunswick Mayor James Cahill, Rutgers University–New Brunswick Interim Chancellor Chris Molloy, and other Rutgers leaders and renowned researchers.

 The School of Arts and Sciences offers majors and minors across the academic spectrum and has roots that go back to Rutgers’ colonial beginnings.
 The vast majority of the school’s day-to-day teaching, research, and service will continue to take place on the Rutgers campuses in New Brunswick and Piscataway.